 Gombrowicz is one of the most exceptional writers in the history of literature; especially in terms of his philosophy, his method of constructing texts and the power of his language.

 He studied law at the University of Warsaw and philosophy and economics in Paris.
-In 1933 Gombrowicz published Pamiętnik z Okresu Dojrzewania (Memoirs of a Time of Immaturity), a collection of humourous stories playing with the form of "low literature", which was completely misunderstood by contemporary critics.
+In 1933 Gombrowicz published Pamiętnik z Okresu Dojrzewania (Memoirs of a Time of Immaturity), a collection of humorous stories playing with the form of ‘low literature’, which was completely misunderstood by contemporary critics.

 What You Didn't Know About Gombrowicz…